2022–23 St. John's Red Storm men's basketball team

 The 2022–23 St. John's Red Storm men's basketball team represented St. John's University during the 2022–23 NCAA Division I men's basketball season.
 They were coached by Mike Anderson, in his fourth year at the school, and played their home games at Carnesecca Arena and Madison Square Garden as members of the Big East Conference.
-They finished the season 17–14, 7–13 in Big East Play to finish in 8th place.
-They won their opening round match against Butler in the Big East tournament before losing in the quarterfinals to Marquette.
+They finished the season 17–14, 7–13 in Big East Play to finish in eighth place.
+They won defeated Butler in the opening round of the Big East tournament before losing in the quarterfinals to Marquette.

-Previous season

-The Red Storm finished the season 17–15, 8–11 in Big East play to finish in a tie for seventh place.
-As the No. 7 seed in the Big East tournament, they defeated DePaul in the first round before losing to Villanova in the quarterfinals.